 Jordan had no such luxury.

 The moment he caught the ball moving away from the basket, Leonard was blanketed by Ben Simmons, the 6'10" point guard with enough length, size and speed to bother pretty much any perimeter player in the league.
 He had easily been Philly's best option against Leonard all series long and was the only player who seemed to bother Leonard in even the slightest.

-Craig Ehlo is not Simmons nor is he Embiid.
-At 6'6", he's the same height as Michael Jordan though certainly not in the same ballpark as an athlete.
+Craig Ehlo is not Simmons, nor is he Embiid.
+At 6'6", he's the same height as Jordan though certainly not in the same ballpark as an athlete.
 He ranked eighth on the Cavaliers in blocks per game in 1988-89 at 0.2 per game and had just one in that entire series with the Bulls.
-In 14 seasons in the league, he never made an All-Defense team and just once averaged over a half a block per game.
+In 14 seasons in the league, he never made an All-Defence team and just once averaged over a half a block per game.

-There was no help defender and after a lackadaisacal effort by Cleveland to deny him on the catch, Ehlo was on his own.
-Alhough he made Jordan double-clutch, let's be honest: Ehlo never stood a chance.
+There was no help defender and after a lackadaisical effort by Cleveland to deny him on the catch, Ehlo was on his own.
+Although he made Jordan double-clutch, let's be honest: Ehlo never stood a chance.
 By the time Jordan is releasing the shot, Ehlo's absolutely toast and a complete non-factor.